CipherJan/BookShop-Repository/README.md

 # Book-Shop Repository

-The system consists of 4 microservices:
+The system consists of 3 microservices and MassTransit contract:
 1. BookShop;
 2. BookProvider;
 3. BookExternalAPI;